Steam pipe explosion buckles street in downtown Baltimore

-The Office of Emergency says the explosion occurred about 6 p.m.
-Tuesday.
-Television footage shows a huge white plume of steam rising high into the sky.
-Parked cars are covered with dust and debris.
-A large part of the street is buckled.
+Five people suffered injuries that do not appear to be life-threatening, fire officials said.

+The explosion punched a huge hole in the street, damaged two nearby hotels and covered parked cars in dust, asphalt and other debris.
+Firefighters sprayed water on one hotel so the facade wouldn’t melt.

-The explosion occurred just 75 minutes before the start of the Baltimore Orioles game at Oriole Park at Camden Yards about three blocks away.
+The explosion happened just 75 minutes before the start of the Baltimore Orioles game at Oriole Park at Camden Yards about three blocks away.
+The game started on time.

 Most Read Stories